Log Out

 “ULIO THE ADJUTANT GENERAL=”

-Within days of receiving the first message, they received a second message:
+Within days of receiving the first message, they received a third message:

 “The Provost Marshal General directs me to inform you that you may communicate with your brother, postage free, by following the inclosed instructions: